mosip/documentation/docs/README.md

 # Inji

 In the current dynamic and globalized world, it is crucial to enhance residents' access to vital services such as healthcare, financial equality, global travel, and assistance.
-An essential requirement for accessing these services is the authentication of individuals' identity.
-At present, individuals often manage multiple physical identification documents, each necessary for different rights and services.
+An essential requirement for accessing these services is the authentication of individuals' identity and sharing data to prove eligibility.
+At present, individuals often manage multiple physical identification documents and certificates, each necessary for different rights and services.

-Introducing **Inji**, a mobile application specifically created to streamline all types of identification and credentials into one digital wallet.
-This innovative solution allows for identity verification through a straightforward selfie.
+**Inji** is evolving as a user-centric digital credential stack for all types of credentials and identification solutions.
+It enables:

+* Issuance of Verifiable Credentials both in digital and in physical form

+* Users at the centre of holding and sharing credentials

+* Tools and utilities that help verifying the credential

+* Tools and services that enable Trust and Governance

 **What does Inji mean?**